bdzwillo/php_decode/docs/PHP::Decode.md

 of the eval call used by malware scripts.
 So older malware might be rendered invalid when executed by more recent interpreters.

+Here is an example for a decoded malware file: [https://github.com/bdzwillo/php\_decode/blob/master/docs/example.md](https://github.com/bdzwillo/php_decode/blob/master/docs/example.md)

+## php\_decode

+The php\_decode tool included in the distribution, is a command line client for the [PHP::Decode](https://metacpan.org/pod/PHP::Decode) module and allows to select most of the features via command line options when run on a php script:

+    Decode an obfuscated php script:
+    > php_decode <php-file>

+    Just Show the parsed output:
+    > php_decode -p <php-file>

 # METHODS

 ## new